Staff and Advisors

 Robin Harvey is a Clinical Assistant Professor of Foreign Language Education, TESOL, and Bilingual Education in New York University’s Steinhardt School of Culture, Education and Human Development, where she focuses on teaching foreign language in elementary school and early immersion education.

 She is director of NYU's Project for Developing Chinese Language Teachers (DCLT) and former program director of NYU’s STARTALK Immersion Training Program for Teachers of Chinese (Grades 1-6).
 Harvey is co-author (with Pauline Huang) of Rhythms and Tones: Inventive Songs & Chants for Learning Chinese (Chinasprout, 2010), and Rhythms and Tones 2 (Chinasprout, 2012).

-Sharon Huang is the founder and executive director of HudsonWay Immersion School, a Mandarin and Spanish immersion school for children ages 2 to grade 5, with campuses in New Jersey and New York City.
+Sharon Huang is the founder and executive director of HudsonWay Immersion School, a Mandarin and Spanish immersion school for children ages 2 to grade 8, with campuses in New Jersey and New York City.
 She started HudsonWay in 2005 after being unable to find a Mandarin immersion preschool for her then-2-year-old twin sons.
 The school has over 200 students across both campuses and has recently been accredited by the Middle States Association.
 The school is a pioneer in the greater NYC market and has grown to encompass preschool through middle school, with other programs such as summer camps and online after-school programs.